IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_advanced_importvol.md

 Use this procedure to help build a PV YAML file for your volumes.

-**Note:** These steps are set up for importing volumes from a Spectrum Virtualize Family system.
+**Note:** These steps are set up for importing volumes from a Spectrum Virtualize family system.
 Change parameters, as needed.

 1. Create a persistent volume (PV) YAML file.